 On the left hand wall hangs the portrait of a Judith Rees by Mark Roscoe who was acting Director from May 2011 to September 2012.

 Judith Rees graduated from LSE with a BSc 1965 and after teaching at Wye College in Kent returned to LSE as a lecturer, completing her PhD in 1978.
 Judith Rees moved to the University of Hull in 1989 becoming Dean of Geography and Pro-Vice Chancellor.
-After returning to LSE she was a Pro-Director 1998-2004.
+After returning to LSE she was a Pro-Director from 1998 to 2004.
 She is currently Co-Director of the Grantham Research Institute.

 Mark Roscoe was born in Australia but raised in the UK.
 He studied Fine Art at Duncan Jordanstone College of Art in Scotland.
 In 1998 his self-portrait was used to publicise the BP Portrait Award at the National Portrait Gallery.
 Mark Roscoe won the 2013 Royal Society of Portrait Painters Ondaatje Award and is a member of the Royal Society of Portrait Painters.
 Mark Roscoe also sketched Sir Peter Sutherland, formerly Chair of the Court of Governors, and the portrait is hung in the Chairman’s Dining Room.